Entrepreneur starts his version of Harvard, tuition-free

-SAN FRANCISCO (Reuters) - Minerva Schools of KGI doesn’t yet have accreditation, a campus or even a full faculty roster, but it is offering something even Harvard can’t - four years of free tuition for its first matriculating class.
+SAN FRANCISCO, Sept 17 (Reuters) - Minerva Schools of KGI doesn’t yet have accreditation, a campus or even a full faculty roster, but it is offering something even Harvard can’t - four years of free tuition for its first matriculating class.

 The San Francisco-based Minerva Project, an ambitious effort to remake the higher education model, announced its tuition plan on Tuesday in hopes of attracting some of the world’s most talented and academically competitive students for the class that will enroll in the fall of 2014.